Jet fragmentation transverse momentum distributions in pp and p-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Analysis method

 The resulting $\jt$ distributions are corrected for detector effects using the unfolding method in Ref.~\cite{Adye:2011gm}.
-The response matrix used for the unfolding is obtained from \textsc{Pythia6} Perugia 2011~\cite{Skands:2010ak} events transported through the ALICE experimental set up described with GEANT3~\cite{Agostinelli:2002hh,Asai:2015xno}.
-This response matrix $( j_\mathrm{T}^\mathrm{rec}, p_\mathrm{T, jet}^\mathrm{rec}, j_\mathrm{T}^\mathrm{true}, p_\mathrm{T, jet}^\mathrm{true} )$ has $2\times2$ dimensions to correct the detector inefficiency for jet transverse momentum ($\ptjet$) and $\jt$ simultaneously, where $j_\mathrm{T}^\mathrm{true}$ and $p_\mathrm{T, jet}^\mathrm{true}$ are obtained from particle level jets by \textsc{Pythia6} and $j_\mathrm{T}^\mathrm{rec}$ and $p_\mathrm{T, jet}^\mathrm{rec}$ are the corresponding measured values in ALICE, respectively.
+The response matrix used for the unfolding is obtained from events generated by PYTHIA 8 Monash 2013 (PYTHIA 8.2)~\cite{Skands:2014pea} for the correction of the data sample in pp collisions and PYTHIA 6 Perugia 2011 (PYTHIA 6.4)~\cite{Skands:2010ak} for the correction of the one in p--Pb collisions.
+The events are transported through the ALICE experimental set up described with GEANT 3~\cite{Agostinelli:2002hh,Asai:2015xno}.
+This response matrix $( j_\mathrm{T}^\mathrm{rec}, p_\mathrm{T, jet}^\mathrm{rec}, j_\mathrm{T}^\mathrm{true}, p_\mathrm{T, jet}^\mathrm{true} )$ has $2\times2$ dimensions to correct the detector inefficiency for jet transverse momentum ($\ptjet$) and $\jt$ simultaneously, where $j_\mathrm{T}^\mathrm{true}$ and $p_\mathrm{T, jet}^\mathrm{true}$ are obtained from particle level jets by PYTHIA 6 and 8 and $j_\mathrm{T}^\mathrm{rec}$ and $p_\mathrm{T, jet}^\mathrm{rec}$ are the corresponding measured values in ALICE, respectively.
 As a primary method the unfolding is performed with an iterative (Bayesian) algorithm as implemented in the RooUnfold package~\cite{Adye:2011gm}.
-The number of iterations 4 is used as a regularisation parameter.
-The unfolding procedure is tested by dividing the \textsc{Pythia6} data sample into two halves.
+The unfolding procedure is tested by dividing the generated data sample into two halves.
 The first half is used to fill the response matrix.
 The second half is used to test the closure of the unfolding method.
 For $40<\ptjet<\unit[150]{\GeVc}$, the generated $\ptjet$ distribution is recovered.
 For $\jt>\unit[0.1]{\GeVc}$, the $\jt$ distribution is also recovered.

 The effect of the underlying event background is estimated by looking at a cone perpendicular to the observed jet axis ($\frac{\pi}{2}$ rotation in $\varphi$, for details see Refs~\cite{ALICE:2014dla,Acharya:2018eat}).
 The background $\jt$ is calculated for any track that is found within this cone and the rotated jet axis is used as reference for $\jt$.
 The background obtained in this manner is subtracted from the unfolded inclusive $\jt$ distribution, which gives the resulting signal distribution as shown in Eq.~\ref{eq:inclbg}.
 The probability of events with jets inside the perpendicular cone are estimated as 1--2\% of the total number of jets.
 Jets reconstructed with charged particles only (charged jet) for $R=0.4$ and $p_\mathrm{T,\,jet}^\mathrm{ch}>5$ GeV/$c$ are used to check other jets inside the perpendicular since charged jets can cover the full azimuthal angle contrary to the case of jets in the EMCal acceptance.
 To make sure there is no jet contribution in the background, those events are not used for background estimation.
 Because of this reason, $N_{\textrm{perpendicular jets}}$ is less than $N_{\textrm{jets}}$ by about 1--2\% in Eq.~\ref{eq:inclbg}.